offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 # Dynamic Objects

 An object can be created in an ad-hoc manner, such that its storage duration is entirely controlled by the user.
-The keyword ...
+The operator ...

  * `new` allocates a new object and calling its the constructor.
  * `delete` calls the destructor of some object and deallocates it.